 The hCG quantitative test is performed to:

 - confirm pregnancy

-- diagnose abnormal pregnancies, such as ectopic pregnancy
+- diagnose an abnormal pregnancy, such as an ectopic pregnancy

 - diagnose a potential miscarriage

 The hCG quantitative test measures the level of hCG hormone in a blood sample.
-A health professional takes a blood sample by following these steps:
+A healthcare professional takes a blood sample by following these steps:

 - An elastic band is wrapped around your upper arm to stop the blood flow and to make the veins in your arm more visible so the needle can be inserted easier.